 Who is Liable for an Accident Caused by a Teen Driver?

-Posted on behalf of Lynch Law Firm on January 13, 2021 in Car Accidents News
+Posted on behalf of Lynch Law Firm on January 13, 2021 in Car Accident News

 About every 10 minutes, a teenage driver is involved in a crash in New Jersey, according to the New Jersey Highway Safety Administration.
 Even though teens only account for six percent of licensed drivers in the state, they are involved in about 13 percent of crashes every year.